Natzkiiii/Natzkiiii/README.md

 ---
 ## Intellectual Property and Licensing

-All content in this repository and other repositories/projects that i created is protected under copyright laws.
-Republishing, redistributing, or using the content without explicit permission is not allowed unless explicitly stated otherwise.
-For any inquiries regarding the use of the content, please contact me directly.
+Unless specifically stated otherwise, all content in this repository and other repositories/projects that i created is protected under [CC BY-ND](https://creativecommons.org/licenses/by-nd/4.0/).

 Violation of these terms may lead to legal actions in accordance with [Article 17 of the GDPR (Right to erasure)](https://gdpr-info.eu/art-17-gdpr/) and relevant copyright laws.

----
-if there is a license added to the repository, then that means the rules are overridden to the license that repository has.
+if there is a license added to any repository, then that means the rules are overridden to the license that repository has.

-If you have any questions regarding the licensing, don't hesitate to ask me in this repository by creating an issue.